 Yes, you can also claim tax back on your scrapped vehicle, as long as there are one or more full months of paid tax left on your account to claim back.
 While there’s no calculator to find out exactly how much you can expect, if you know when your tax is due, you should be able to work out how much you’ll get back.
 For example, if it’s halfway through January and your tax is paid until the end of March, you’ll be due a reimbursement for the whole months of February and March, but not for the half month left in January.

-How to claim car tax back when you scrap your car
+How to claim your tax back when you scrap a car

 Can I claim for a tax refund if my car is written off?